-Insurance agents need tools that are fast, flexible, and easy to use.
-Inferior technology drains resources, reduces efficiency, and limits an agency’s growth potential.
+Independent insurance agents need agency software tools that are fast, flexible, and easy to use.
+Inferior tech drains resources, reduces efficiency, and limits an agency’s growth potential.

-What makes this pain even stronger is that independent insurance agencies and technology generally are not great friends.
-The software agents are working with aren’t always well-designed, carriers aren’t concerned with the agent experience, and many of the legacy software providers in the industry prioritize flexibility over ease-of-use.
+What makes this proposition tricky is that independent insurance agencies and technology often have a tough time getting along.
+The software solutions that agents use aren’t always well-designed, carriers aren’t concerned with the agent’s experience in using them, and many of the legacy software providers in the industry prioritize flexibility over ease of use.

-The right insurance agency software tools can help streamline and improve processes, cut down costs, and drive up sales.
+The right insurance agency software tools, however, can help streamline and improve processes, streamline costs, and drive sales.
 Your agency will benefit from better security, accessibility, better customer relationships, and retention.

 In this article, we’ll show you the software tools smart insurance agencies use for rapid growth.